 An example of a glasgrid used on the Coffee Road project in New Berlin, WI.

 Geosynthetics are separated into two main categories: geotextiles and geogrids.
 Both products can be used to separate materials in the base, allow drainage vertically and add additional strength.
-When used efficiently, James Curtis, president of CHEC Management Systems and NPE speaker, says these items can be more cost effective than adding additional base or asphalt, plus they preserve any elevation constraints the job may have.
+When used efficiently, James Curtis, president of CHEC Management Systems, says these items can be more cost effective than adding additional base or asphalt, plus they preserve any elevation constraints the job may have.

 Geotextiles: Geotextiles are permeable fabrics that are typically made from polypropylene or polyester.
 When used with soil, these ‘filter fabrics’ can help separate, drain, reinforce and protect between two layers.
 Geotextiles offer a cost-effective engineered alternative for scarce and difficult to locate natural construction materials.
 These materials are often used to improve the performance of civil engineering and construction projects including roads, railways and landfills.